dolittle/migrations/DotNET.SDK/v4-v5/README.md

 ## Intro

 We are committed to backwards compatibility and strive towards not having breaking changes in our APIs.
-With version 5 this is also true, but we've had to do some changes due to major architectural changes.
+With version 5 this is also true, but we've made some underlying architectural changes that has caused some breaking changes.

 The biggest change with version 5 is that you no longer compile all the capabilities into your application.
 There is a `Runtime` component in the form of a [Docker image](https://hub.docker.com/r/dolittle/runtime)